Background Information on the Government Task Force at Bluffton First Mennonite

 Gerald Mast, Greg Hartzler, and Elizabeth Kelly appointed by Council to join Pastor Wanda in this work.

-Meetings for the Whole Congregation Sundays from 4 – 7 pm:
+Save the dates: Whole Congregation Sundays (see below.)
+These meetings are held in the fellowship hall from 4 – 7 pm:

 - April 28: Moving on the New Path Together

 ***A light supper and child care will be available at each meeting.***